Barriers and challenges of hybrid instruction

 • Many faculty members incur the additional workload cost because they see the benefits of blended learning for student learning (Starenko et al.,2007).

-• Faculty members need to be comfortable with risk-taking: adopting or adapting technologies and pedagogies.
+• Faculty members must be comfortable with risk-taking, adopting or adapting technologies and pedagogies.

 • Faculty members need support from their department, school, campus, and tenure committees.